incous/zcomapi/README.md

 **List all VMs**

-zcomapi -r han1 -m compute -a list
+zcomapi -r han1 -m compute -a vms